 The names of Tyrol and Innsbruck are already intertwined.
-The Tyrolean province is also a center of hiking, skiing, and, of course, cycling, so this time we are mapping the adrenaline parks around Innsbruck.
-The parks are ideal for families with children, but groups of friends will also be looking forward to an exciting day.
+The Tyrolean province is also a centre of hiking, skiing, and cycling, so this time, we are mapping the adrenaline parks around Innsbruck.
+The gardens are ideal for families with children, but groups of friends will also be looking forward to an exciting day.

-There are 2 outstanding bicycle parks to be found in the vicinity of Innsbruck.
+There are two outstanding bicycle parks in the vicinity of Innsbruck.
 In our current article, we are taking a closer look at the following parks.

 • Bikepark Innsbruck (25 minutes by car)